Teaching Elementary Math Conceptually:

 Instructor Description

-Teaching Elementary Math Conceptually: A New Paradigm was developed by Kim Chappell.
-Kim Chappell is an Assistant Professor of Education at Fort Hays State University in Kansas.
+Teaching Elementary Math Conceptually: A New Paradigm was developed by Dr. Kim Chappell.
+Dr. Chappell is an associate professor of Education at Fort Hays State University in Kansas.
 Currently, she teaches graduate courses in the Advanced Education Programs Department.
 She supervises research projects, mentors students, and writes curriculum.
-Dr. Chappell has over 29 years of teaching experience and holds two master’s degrees, a master’s of education in Curriculum and Instruction, and a master’s of science in Mathematics Education.
+Dr. Chappell has over 34 years of teaching experience and holds two master’s degrees, a Master of Education in Curriculum and Instruction and a Master of Science in Mathematics Education.
 She also holds an Ed.D. degree in Instructional Leadership.

 Contacting the Instructor